 Today, shooters have a choice between bolt action rimfire rifles, lever actions, and semi-automatic .22 rifles.

 Whatever type you buy; a .22 rifle makes a great weapon to use when teaching new shooters.
 Shooting targets is a great use of a .22 and beginners can work on honing their firing skills.

 There are many brands and types of .22 action rifles on the market today.
 Choosing one depends on the shooter, and for what purpose he or she will use the gun.

 Features to Consider

 When looking for semi-automatic 22 rifles or other types of .22s, think about the sorts of features you might want.
 These may include things like accuracy, safety, and price.

-For varmint shooting you might want a gun with optics, so you have a better chance of hitting your target at longer ranges.
+For varmint and small game shooting you might want a gun with optics, so you have a better chance of hitting your target at longer ranges.
 Precision shooting can not be undervalued when hunting. .22 rifles are not recommended for big game.